Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Large groups traveling to Hawaii looking for easy access to the ocean will love staying in a Prime Ocean-Front Suite.
 Guests can choose between a one-, two-, or three-bedroom configuration, offering plenty of space for everyone to sleep and enjoy the breathtaking ocean views from the private balconies.

-Special features of this suite include separate living and sleeping areas, two full marble bathrooms, a refrigerated bar, and intimate balcony seating.
+This suite’s special features include separate living and sleeping areas, two full marble bathrooms, a refrigerated bar, and intimate balcony seating.
+A Club version of this room is available.

 • Pacific Suite: Authentic Hawaiian culture influenced the style and design of the Pacific Suite, where guests can relax among banana-leaf wall coverings or sit out on their private outdoor lanai and plunge pool.
 The suite has a separate bedroom and living area, one king and one rollaway bed, crib or sofa bed, and two full marble bathrooms.
 A two-bedroom configuration is available. (average of 1400 square feet)